anchalarora/react-app-webpack-configured/README.md

 Adding More Loaders/Plugins: Modify the webpack.config.js to add more features as per your project needs.

 This application should now be running on localhost.
-If you want to Fork repository and want to run locally, follow this guidelines Fork and Clone Github Repository https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo
+If you want to Fork repository and want to run locally, follow this guidelines Fork and Clone Github Repository [Fork and clone GitHub repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)

 ✏️ Contributing